PI: Jeffrey Gerber, Indiana U., firstname.lastname@example.org

 Address: Astronomy Department, 727 E. 3rd St., Bloomington, IN 47405 United States

 CoI: Eileen Friel, Indiana U.

 CoI: Michael M Briley, Appalachian State U.

-Title: Pilot Project for the WIYN Indiana Northern Globular Cluster Survey: Low and High Resolution Spectroscopy of Milky Way Globular Clusters
+Title: The WIYN Indiana Northern Globular Cluster Survey: Completing High Resolution Spectroscopy of M12

 Abstract: Globular clusters in the Milky Way are not simple stellar populations, but rather contain the products of multiple epochs of star formation.
 The discovery of multiple stellar populations in globular clusters, as revealed by both photometric and spectroscopic studies, has raised fundamental questions concerning all aspects of their formation and dynamical evolution.
 Accurately measuring the properties of Milky Way globular clusters is necessary to address these questions.
-We plan to increase the number of stars from clusters observed as part of the successful first pilot study of a comprehensive spectroscopic survey of a sample of Milky Way globular clusters to thoroughly quantify the properties of clusters and their stellar populations (WINGS).
-This observing run will focus on mapping the behavior of CN band strengths which are known to differ between globular cluster generations using low resolution spectroscopic observations of large samples of evolved stars with Hydra.
-We will also make a second run using high resolution spectroscopic observations of the same stars to make precise velocity measurements, which will provide information about the kinematics of the populations in each cluster and the rotation of the cluster itself.
+We plan to increase the sample of stars observed as part of a comprehensive spectroscopic survey of several Milky Way globular clusters to thoroughly quantify the properties of these clusters and their stellar populations.
+We will use high resolution spectroscopic observations of the same stars we have observed with low resolution spectroscopy in previous years to make precise velocity measurements, which will provide information about the kinematics of the populations in each cluster and the rotation of the cluster itself.

 Program Type: ITAC